AcademySoftwareFoundation/openvdb/CONTRIBUTING.md

 # Overview

 This project aims to be governed in a transparent, accessible way for the benefit of the community.
 All participation in this project is open and not bound to corporate affilation.
-Participants all our bound the ASWF Code of Conduct.
+Participants all our bound to the ASWF Code of Conduct.

 # Project roles